“What’s in a name? that which we call a rose

 — William Shakespeare

 We’ve all heard that quote from Romeo & Juliet.
 It’s a lovely sentiment.
 Really.
 Quite romantic and all that.
-But it’s really only true for Shakespeare.
+But it’s probably only true for Shakespeare.

 Most of us aren’t going to have things that we’ve written translated into 80 different languages.
-If an Indonesian came to the US and asked how much a mawar cost, they’d probably get quoted the price of a Toro.
+If an Indonesian came to the US and asked how much a mawar cost, they’d probably get quoted the price of a Toro lawnmower.
 A Turk might ask for a gül and get pointed toward a sea-loving bird.
 A German could ask about rosenstrauch, and we’d regrettably tell them that, like Guildenstern, he is dead.
-We’d only understand if they mentioned something that sounded a lot like ‘rose.’
+We’d only understand if they mentioned something that sounded a lot like ‘rose’, which is what rosenstrauch means.

 This is where botanical names come in.
 Back in the 1700s a Swedish botanist named Carl Linnaeus developed a system that categorized and classified plants based on their flowers and fruit.
 His system, published in ‘Systema Naturae’ in 1735, didn’t just create a logical hierarchy for living things.
 It also standardized the names with a Latin base, so scientists in one part of the world could easily communicate about plants with scientists in another part of the world.